-The immunosuppressed states, such as those induced by medications, can affect the ability of an individual to mount an effective and long-standing humoral, cellular and innate immunity to vaccines.71
+The immunosuppressed states, such as those induced by medications, can affect the ability of an individual to mount an effective and long-standing humoral, cellular and innate immunity to vaccines.

-It seems that vaccination is well-tolerated in patients with auto-immune disorders like psoriasis, even though the vaccine-induced immunity might be diminished in those individuals on immunosuppressive agents, namely methotrexate or CD20-targeted agents.
+It seems that vaccination is well-tolerated in patients with autoimmune disorders like psoriasis, even though the vaccine-induced immunity might be diminished in those individuals on immunosuppressive agents, namely methotrexate or CD20-targeted agents.
 However, real world data suggest that even this sub-optimal reduced response can be effective enough to prevent severe forms of SARS-CoV-2 infection.

 The most prevalent therapeutics used for psoriasis management include methotrexate, and biologics which target the cytokines such as TNF and ILs.

-74 impair antibody responses to certain vaccines such as influenza and pneumococcal vaccines.^{75,76} Studies on serologic response to COVID-19 vaccines showed lower seroconversion rates in vaccinated psoriasis patients who were on methotrexate, compared with healthy individuals.
-Patients on methotrexate achieve the lowest antibody response after vaccination.75 It appears that methotrexate dampens the humoral immune response, however, the cellular immune response may be relatively intact.
-Thus, despite the diminished antibody levels, a relatively favorable vaccine response is expected.77
+Methotrexate, which is an antimetabolite agent and used in several autoimmune dermatoses including psoriasis, had been showed to impair antibody responses to certain vaccines such as influenza and pneumococcal vaccines.
+Studies on serologic response to COVID-19 vaccines showed lower seroconversion rates in vaccinated psoriasis patients who were on methotrexate, compared with healthy individuals.
+Patients on methotrexate achieve the lowest antibody response after vaccination.
+It appears that methotrexate dampens the humoral immune response, however, the cellular immune response may be relatively intact.
+Thus, despite the diminished antibody levels, a relatively favorable vaccine response is expected.